Shubham-raj-ai/St-mary-s-english-school/README.md

 # ST MARY'S ENGLISH SCHOOL
-This is my little project on my school. i created a website of my school.
+This is my little project on my school.
+I created a website of my school.

 ## 🚀 About Me
 I'm a full stack developer...